flightaware/tohil/Doc/reference/tohil_types.rst

 list, set, tuple, int, float, etc, or another tclobj, with ``s.extend(x)``.

-(Because tclobjs are mutable, they cannot be directly used as a key in a dictionary or a value in a set.
-If you need to use one as a key, wrap it with *str()* or something.)
+Because tclobjs are mutable, they cannot be directly used as a key in a dictionary, or a value in a set.
+If you need to use one as a key, wrap it with *str()* or something.

 You can clear a tclobj or tcldict using ``s.clear()``, and pop items from the list using ``s.pop([i])``.